ibm-cloud-docs/watson-knowledge-studio/typesystem.md

         1. Open the **Assets & Tools** > **Relation Types** page and specify how two mentions can relate to each other.

             Order between the first and second entities in a relation type is usually relevant.
 For example, a PERSON entity can be an employee of an ORGANIZATION entity or a geo-political entity (GPE), such as Mary employedBy {{site.data.keyword.IBM_notm}}, but organizations and geo-political entities cannot be employed by a person.
-When a human annotator clicks an entity in the Ground Truth Editor , the list of available relation types is controlled by what is defined in the type system.
+When a human annotator clicks an entity in the ground truth editor , the list of available relation types is controlled by what is defined in the type system.

             Do not define relation attributes.
 They are not used by the machine learning model.
 The model uses only the relation type and order, and ignores the relation attributes.